Skip to main content

 Shared Operations

-Maximization of cost (cost savings) are achieved as a result of the efficiencies gained through collaboration with all duty bearers and by piggybacking on existing programmes that focus on similar objectives.
+Cost savings are achieved as a result of the efficiencies gained through collaboration with all duty bearers and by piggybacking on existing programmes that focus on similar objectives.

 The Spotlight Initiative also benefits from a centralized Knowledge Management System that operates like a Project Management Office (PMO), which supports and coordinates common operations, and ensurse that synergies are made with other ongoing initiatives such as the NSAP-GBV and the National Plan of Action for integrated response to children and violence.